 3. Peal doily out of clay.
 Should come out easily.

-4. Place any size bowl on top of the clay with doily pattern and use knife to cut out the dough (just like making one massive cookie) I used a 6″ diameter and 10″ diameter bowl.
+4. Place any size bowl on top of the clay with doily pattern and use EDC knife to cut out the dough.
+If you are not having a EDC knife, then you must get one and must select the 11 best edc knives to cut the dough properly (just like making one massive cookie) I used a 6″ diameter and 10″ diameter bowl.

 5. Form the bowl shape by place the cut out piece of clay inside another bowl.